How to Manage Multiple Projects?

 As a project manager, no matter your career choice, there will come a time when you have to juggle several duties.
 It’s just the diversity factor of simultaneous business development in our modern world.

 However, how do you keep track of multiple projects without fail?
 There’s so much to manage, not to mention bosses and clients to answer to and a team to lead.
-With the limited time (and sometimes resources) you have, things can get complicated, and fast, making it all seem pretty impossible.

-How to Manage Multiple Projects: 12 Time-Tested Strategies
+How to Manage Multiple Projects

 In every organization, there are redundant tasks, like file sharing and progress tracking.
 A project management solution automates the process of monitoring multiple projects, across multiple devices and from any location.